-All undergraduate and graduate students must meet the Satisfactory Academic Progress (SAP) requirements in order to receive financial aid at Shenandoah Universiy.
-Federal regulations require each college or university to have an academic progress policy, which establishes the minimum standards of eligibility for financial aid .
-Students are not making satisfactory progress if they:
+All undergraduate and graduate students must meet the Satisfactory Academic Progress (SAP) requirements in order to receive financial aid at Shenandoah University.
+Federal regulations require each college or university to have an academic progress policy, which establishes the minimum standards of eligibility for financial aid.

 Earned Credit Requirements

 - 16 credit hours after 2 semesters of study

 - 36 credit hours after 4 semesters of study

 - 60 credit hours after 6 semesters of study

 - 90 credit hours after 8 semesters of study

 The minimum credit hour requirements are prorated for students who attend less than full-time (i.e., 75 percent for 3/4 time; 50 percent for 1/2 time) or fail to maintain the following minimum cumulative grade point averages:

 |Credit Hours Graded||Minimum Cumulative GPA|